After Moria, EU to try closed asylum camps on Greek islands | DW | 23.09.2020

 Opinion: There must not be a second Moria refugee camp, a DW reporter writes

-He called the plan "very alarming" and said issues that international organizations had asked for clarity on included whether NGOs such as MSF would even be permitted to work in the new camp.
+"It's a very scary thing to see," Vigneron said.
+He added that issues that international organizations had asked for clarity on included whether NGOs such as MSF would even be permitted to work in the new camp.
 The registration procedure for NGOs makes access almost impossible, he said.
 In an open letter, 68 organizations wrote that conditions in the camp could create "a worrying situation with regard to human dignity."

 Displaced people might have a better standard of accommodation and more security at the closed camp, Vigneron said, but they would have nothing to do and no freedom of movement.
-"The camp is 5 kilometers away from any town," Vigneron said.
-"That doesn't just marginalize: That is segregation by definition."
+"The camp is 5 kilometers away from anyplace," Vigneron said.
+"It's not marginalizing people: This is segregation by definition."